Sturm und Drang (band)

 Sturm und Drang was a Finnish heavy metal/hard rock band from Vaasa formed in 2004.
 The band's original members were lead singer/guitarist André Linman, guitarist/backing vocals Alexander Ivars, keyboardist Jesper Welroos, bassist/backing vocalist Henrik Kurkiala and drummer/backing vocalist Calle Fahllund.
 Other members were bassist Joel Wendlin (joined 2010) and guitarist Jani Kuoppamaa (joined 2011).
 The band started off as schoolmates covering bands such as Judas Priest and gradually started writing their own material.
 They were discovered in 2005 by record label HMC.
 Their debut album Learning to Rock was released in 2007 and eventually went platinum in Finland.
 Their second album Rock 'n Roll Children was released in 2008 and went gold within less than a week.
 The band is known for songs "Rising Son", "Indian" and "A Million Nights".
 As of 2010, the band has sold over 100,000 records.
-In 2014 the band broke up when members left to start their own separated projects.
+In 2014, the band broke up when members left to start their own separated projects.

 History

 The band started in 2004 when André Linman and Henrik Kurkiala were on their way home from a Judas Priest concert.
-The name for the band was suggested by Henrik's father.
 Sturm und Drang (storm and stress in German) was a proto-Romantic movement in German literature and music that occurred between the late 1760s and early 1780s.
-Shortly afterwards Jesper Welroos and Calle Fahllund joined the band, and they had their first practice in Calle's basement.
-A few weeks later they performed in their first concert.
-Later they realized that they needed one more guitar player, and Alexander Ivars became their fifth member.
-The band got more gigs and played at Stafettkarnevalen 2004 in Vaasa, also making a cover of Dio's Rainbow In The Dark.
+Shortly afterwards, Jesper Welroos and Calle Fahllund joined the band.
+A few weeks later, they performed in their first concert.
+Later, they realized that they needed one more guitar player, and Alexander Ivars became their fifth member.
+The band played at Stafettkarnevalen 2004 in Vaasa, also making a cover of Dio's Rainbow In The Dark.

 In 2007, they already played as the headline on Stafettkarnevalen.

 André, Jesper, Calle, Alexander and Henrik belong to the minority of Swedish-speaking Finns.
 When their first album was published in 2007, the boys were only 15–16 years old.

 In February 2010, bassist Henrik Kurkiala left Sturm und Drang.
-The new bassist is called Joel Wendlin and is a lifelong friend of the band.
+The new bassist is called Joel Wendlin.
 As of 2011, Alexander Ivars has also left the band.
 His replacement is Jani Kuoppamaa, who had previously stepped in for Ivars when he had been unable to attend.